awsdocs/aws-datasync-user-guide/doc_source/API_DescribeLocationFsxOpenZfs.md

 # DescribeLocationFsxOpenZfs<a name="API_DescribeLocationFsxOpenZfs"></a>

-Returns metadata about an Amazon FSx for OpenZFS location, such as information about its path\.
+Provides details about how an AWS DataSync location for an Amazon FSx for OpenZFS file system is configured\.

+**Note**
+Response elements related to `SMB` aren't supported with the `DescribeLocationFsxOpenZfs` operation\.

 ## Request Syntax<a name="API_DescribeLocationFsxOpenZfs_RequestSyntax"></a>